lynqorsworlds/esx/README.md

                 if CheckCounter >= CheckLimit then break end if v:IsA("Model") and (v.Name == "Dealer" or v.Name == "ArmoryDealer") and not ActiveESP[v] then
                     part = v.PrimaryPart or v:FindFirstChildWhichIsA("BasePart")
-                    if part and IsInRange(part.Position) then CreateESP(v, v.Name == "Dealer" and "Dealer" or "Armory Dealer") end
+                    if part and value and IsInRange(part.Position) then CreateESP(v, v.Name == "Dealer" and "Dealer" or "Armory Dealer") end
                     CheckCounter = CheckCounter + 1
                 end
             end